-- (a) It generates a precise, specific and logical Quality assessment by the Operator of the ability of the Organisation to achieve the stated objectives. - (b) It enables the Director initially to accept, and, with subsequent continued monitoring, to have confidence in, the ability of the Organisation to such an extent that the Director can renew Certificates of Airworthiness,

-Approve changes to the maintenance schedules, etc., in accordance with evidence showing that the objectives of the Programme are being achieved.

-- (c) It ensures that the Operator provides himself with Quality management of his Organisation. - (d) It provides the Operator with a basic for the discharge of his moral and legal obligations in respect of the operation of aircraft. - (e) It enables the Director (as the Airworthiness Authority) to discharge its duties and legal obligations in respect of the maintenance aspects of airworthiness, and, where applicable, to delegate certain tasks to the Operator. - (f) The manner of presentation has to be acceptable to the Director. - (g) With (a) to (f) in mind, it states the objectives of the Programme as precisely as is possible, e.g. "maintenance of designated components by reliability management in place of routine overhaul", "Condition Monitoring as a primary maintenance process". - (h) The depth of description of the details of the Programme is such that :- - (i) The details can be understood by a technically qualified person. - (ii) Those factors which require formal CAAT acceptance of any changes are clearly indicated. - (iii) All significant non-self-evident terms are defined. - (j) In respect of individuals or departments within the Organisation :- - (i) the responsibility for the management of the Document, and - (ii) the procedures for revision of the Document, are clearly stated.
+- i.
+It generates a precise, specific and logical Quality assessment by the Operator of the ability of the organization to achieve the stated objectives. - ii.
+It enables the Director initially to accept, and, with subsequent continued monitoring, to have confidence in, the ability of the organization to such an extent that the Director can renew Certificates of Airworthiness, approve changes to the maintenance schedules, etc., in accordance with evidence showing that the objectives of the Programme are being achieved. - iii.
+It ensures that the Operator provides himself with Quality management of his organization. - iv.
+It provides the Operator with a basic for the discharge of his moral and legal obligations in respect of the operation of aircraft. - v.
+It enables the Director (as the Airworthiness Authority) to discharge its duties and legal obligations in respect of the maintenance aspects of airworthiness, and, where applicable, to delegate certain tasks to the Operator. - vi.
+The manner of presentation has to be acceptable to the Director. - vii.
+With i to vi in mind, it states the objectives of the Programme as precisely as is possible, e.g. "maintenance of designated components by reliability management in place of routine overhaul", "Condition Monitoring as a primary maintenance process". - viii.
+The depth of description of the details of the Programme is such that: - - 1.
+The details can be understood by a technically qualified person. - 2.
+Those factors which require formal CAAT acceptance of any changes are clearly indicated. - 3.
+All significant non-self-evident terms are defined. - ix.
+In respect of individuals or departments within the organization: - - 1. the responsibility for the management of the Document, and - 2. the procedures for revision of the Document, are clearly stated.

-4.3 Compliance with CAAT announcement and AOCR
+c.
+Compliance with CAAT announcement and AOCR

-- (a) The Document is required to contain at least the information prescribed in CAAT announcement subject maintenance program approval.. - (b) The Document may either be physically contained within the Approved Maintenance Schedule, or be identified in the Approved Maintenance Schedule by reference and issue number, in such a manner that the Approved Maintenance Schedule could be deemed to contain it by specific statement and cross-reference.
+- i.
+The Document is required to contain at least the information prescribed in CAAT announcement subject maintenance program approval. - ii.
+The Document may either be physically contained within the Approved Maintenance Schedule, or be identified in the Approved Maintenance Schedule by reference and issue number, in such a manner that the d.
+Assessment of Programme Document

+Approved Maintenance Schedule could be deemed to contain it by specific statement and cross-reference.